Adding a Barcode Widget

 You may use special characters except for % & < > { } * | ^ and double spaces.

-15. Optional: Add an OnScan event and applicable actions to the widget.
+11. Optional: Add an OnScan event and applicable actions to the widget.
 Events are activities that you can set to trigger an Action.
-The OnScan event is triggered when a barcode or QR code is scanned.
+When the app user scans a barcode or QR code, SOTI Snap triggers the OnScan event.

 Important: Due to the complex combinations available to use, the following steps are guidelines only.
 You'll need to replace the listed events and actions with your own to suit your app's needs.